-As Appfigures dug deeper to find out the reason, it has unearthed some interesting insights.
+As Appfigures dug deeper to find out the reason, some interesting insights surfaced.
 It appeared that the decline was mainly due to two factors: One, Apple’s strict enforcement of its review guidelines; two, elimination of old apps which were not supporting 64-bit architecture.

 Through the year 2017, hundreds and thousands of apps were removed from the app store.
-Apple further tightened its regulation, this time going after template-based apps, but soon it reversed its policy as it realized that it was impacting the chances of small businesses’ ability to compete on the App Store.
+Apple tightened its policy further, this time going after template-based apps, but soon reversed the policy as it realized that it was impacting the chances of small businesses’ ability to compete on the App Store.